generateme/fitdistr/README.md

 For bootstrap, sequences of resampled data are created and then each sequence is fitted.
 Best result (mean or median) is used as a final parametrization.
 Additionally confidence interval (or other ranges like irq or min-max) is returned.

-Values of the any target function can be calculated.
+Values of the any target function can be calculated and returned as fitness measure.

 ## Usage